gvwilson/sensibleadventures/beneath-coriandel/beneath-coriandel.md

 Sehdie was only two when Awbé left me.
 It was one blow too many.
 First that rogue Ishad, with his smoldering looks and sweet words to snare an innocent girl's heart, just so he could laugh about it afterward.
-Then our parents let her marry that dreary man and sent me with her like a, like a *servant* or a fine carpet.
+Then our parents let her marry that dreary man and sent me with her like a---like a *servant*, or a fine carpet.

 And then---oh, it hurts even to think it, even after all these years.
 Awbé